Author : Dr. Davis Thomas Daniel

 # linear baseline correction

-tempo_bc = tempo.baseline_correct() # default is linear baseline correction using 10 points at the start and end of the data.
+tempo_bc = tempo.baseline_correct(npts=10) # default is linear baseline correction, npts is the data points used for baseline correction, here 10 points from the start and end of data

 fig,ax = tempo_bc.plot()